Hexheld/hexheld-docs/MD/System Architecture.md

 ### RAM

 Hexheld provides 64 KB of RAM.
 However, the 32 KB halves are separate memory modules:
 - WRAM is embedded inside the HiveCraft chip.
-It is general-purpose memory and may be organized in any way.
+It is general-purpose memory, and for the most part, may be organized in any way.
 Generally, this is the fastest memory type available on Hexheld.
 - VRAM is external from the HiveCraft and is slower than WRAM by a margin.